EtchedPixels/Fuzix-Compiler-Kit/Language.md

 by the pre-processor not this compiler.

 All the standard C punctuators are supported.
-The use of '#' is only performed by thge C pre-processor not this compiler.
+The use of '#' is only performed by the C pre-processor not this compiler.

 The standard arithmetic conversion should be applying.
 This may need some further debug.